teobot/surveyWebsite/README.md

 ### Where I left it
 > i've created the analysis part of the website, all the survey data is returned with all the responses, I created the different sections of relaying the information back but need to get the number one going.
+> changed some styling
+> user can now edit all their information on the accounts page

 ### Things to think about after reading through specification